geosop/CRI-HYPOTHESIS/README.md

 # Goldilocks_CRI

-Code, data, and figures for the Conscious Retroactive Intervention (CRI) Perspective manuscript and Supplementary Information (SI).
+**Reproducibility Pipeline for the "Conscious Retroactive Intervention (CRI)" Perspective Manuscript**

 ---

 ## Overview

-This repository supports the Perspective submission:

-> **"Conscious Retroactive Intervention: A Reversed-Time Quantum Framework for Predictive Cognition"**

-It provides all code, synthetic data, simulations, figures, and numerical pipelines to transparently reproduce and audit the CRI framework and its supplementary analyses.
+This repository provides all code, scripts, and environment specifications required to fully reproduce the simulations and analyses for the manuscript submitted for double-blind review.

-CRI (Goldilocks-CRI) proposes that neural systems can—under sharply tuned, “just-right” physiological conditions—be influenced by probabilistic information about future outcomes.
-This model combines predictive coding, quantum process tomography, and novel “Goldilocks” retrocausal gating, producing specific, testable signatures in behavior, EEG, and simulated neural dynamics.

 ---